-How to store leftover buttermilk pie?
-You want to store any leftover pie covered tightly in the refrigerator.
+STORE any leftover pie covered tightly in the refrigerator.
 It’s best served the same day, but it will last for two or three days in the fridge if covered and stored properly.

 If wanting a warm slice of pie, just reheat in the microwave at 30 second intervals.
 Or just enjoy cold.

-How to freeze buttermilk pie?
-Just store in a freezer-safe Ziploc bag and place in the freezer for up to 2 months.
+FREEZE in a freezer-safe Ziploc bag and place in the freezer for up to 2 months.
 When ready to serve, let it thaw in the fridge overnight and serve as is.